-H4.
-Provide the number of students in the 2015 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
-Exclude students who transferred into your institution.
-152 a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Number in the class (defined in H4 above) who borrowed 125 Percent of the class (defined above) who borrowed (nearest 1%) 82% Average per-undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest \$1) \$28,875 Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/ Гуре of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per-undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+111 78% \$27,807 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-124 82% \$24,668 c) Institutional loan programs.
+111 78% \$24,437 c) Institutional loan programs.
 0 0% \$0 d) State loan programs.
-0 0% \$0 e) Private alternative loans made by a bank or lender.
-24 16% \$22,937
+0 0% \$0 e) Private student loans made by a bank or lender.
+18 13% \$20,780